ijt/phx_snowpack_demo/tutorial.md

 # Debuggable JavaScript in Phoenix via Snowpack

+Update: After writing this I found out about the `webpack://` section of the sources tab in the Chrome dev tools, which makes it possible to debug your webpack processed JavaScript if it has a source map.
+Even so, Snowpack gives a pleasant development experience so I'm leaving this here.

 By default, Phoenix integrates webpack into new projects when `mix phx.new` is invoked.
 That is great for deploying small bundles in production, however it can get in the way of debugging the JavaScript code in your project since webpack rewrites it in a way that is hard to read.

 Luckily there is an alternative to webpack called [Snowpack](https://www.snowpack.dev/) that makes debugging easy.
 Snowpack makes minor enough changes to the source files that they are about as readable as the original source files.